GDP in Peru

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its first meeting of the year on 14 January, the Central Bank of Peru maintained its key policy interest rate at the record low of 0.25% for the ninth meeting in a row.
+At its 11 March meeting, the Central Bank of Peru kept its key policy interest rate at the record low of 0.25%, marking the 11th consecutive hold.

-Consumer prices in Metropolitan Lima increased 0.05% in December over the previous month, softening from November's 0.52% rise.
+Consumer prices in Metropolitan Lima dropped 0.13% in February over the previous month, swinging from the 0.74% rise logged in January.